santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 ---

-**Current position:** I am a postdoctoral researcher at the Institute of Zoology, Chinese Academy of Sciences, Beijing, China.
+I am a postdoctoral researcher at the Institute of Zoology, Chinese Academy of Sciences, Beijing, China.
 Advisor: [Baocheng Guo](https://scholar.google.com/citations?user=Dxsg5HoAAAAJ&hl=en).

 **Research aim:** I seek to advance our understanding on the evolutionary mechanisms that produce and shape animal diversity on Earth through the study of genes and genomes.
 I am currently working on fish evolutionary genomics.